Radio Wall of Sound: Release

 "Radio Wall of Sound" was released by Polydor Records on 7" vinyl, CD and cassette in the UK and across Europe.
 In the UK, the single was also released on 12" vinyl.
 The B-side, "Lay Your Love on the Line", written by guitarist Dave Hill and ex-Wizzard keyboardist Bill Hunt, was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 On the 12" and CD formats of the single, the band's 1973 hit "Cum On Feel the Noize" was also included as a second B-side.

 Promotion

 A music video was filmed to promote "Radio Wall of Sound", which was directed by William Clark and filmed in September 1991.
 The video was set on the roof-top of a radio station and featured an appearance from disc jockey Mike Read.
 Towards the end of the video, the radio tower on the roof of the building explodes.
 In the UK, the band performed the song on Top of the Pops and Motormouth.

 Critical reception

+Upon its release, Alan Jones of Music Week chose "Radio Wall of Sound" as the magazine's "pick of the week" and commented, "More than 20 years after Noddy and his pals first came to prominence their spelling has improved, and their ability to write rock anthems remains intact.
+Should be their first Top 40 hit since 1984."
+Mike Dillon of the Paisley Daily Express praised the song as "actually quite good" and added, "It blows anything Status Quo have done in the last 10 years away.
+Rock 'n' roll by geratrics, but good nevertheless."
+Tony Parsons of The Daily Telegraph wrote, "I just paid £4.29 for the CD maxi single of the week – Slade's 'Radio Wall of Sound', a riot of mindless hormones and wanton hedonism.
+I call that a bargain."

+English heavy metal band Wolfsbane, as guest reviewers for Kerrang!, were positive towards the single.
+Vocalist Blaze Bayley said, "So long as there's sounds like this on the radio, it gives us all hope!"
+Guitarist Jase Edwards commented, "[This] record is everything Slade are about.
+What a great record.
+They show [Status] Quo up!"
+Bassist Jeff Hateley stated, "When Noddy's voice comes in, it's like putting on an old pair of docs.
+The familiarity's great.
+I can relate to Slade totally.
+And they never really went crap, did they?
+They just did less.
+I'd sooner have Slade knocking around than Quo."

-Upon release, John Millard of News of the World commented: "Slade are still very, very noisy.
-October's hit "Radio Wall of Sound", was a less-than-gentle reminder of Slade's raucous, stomping heyday in the seventies."
+In a 1991 feature on Slade, John Millard of News of the World commented, "Slade are still very, very noisy.
+October's hit 'Radio Wall of Sound' was a less-than-gentle reminder of Slade's raucous, stomping heyday in the seventies."
 In the 2013 book Yeah Yeah Yeah: The Story of Modern Pop, author Bob Stanley described the song as a "stellar moment" in the band's latter-day career.